Background Fields Meet the Heat Kernel: Gauge Invariance and RGEs without diagrams: Bosonic RGEs of the SM

 & 0 & 0 \\[-0.3cm] \hdottedline \\ 0 & 0 &

 & 0 \\[-0.3cm] \hdottedline \\ 0 & 0 & 0 &

 \CodeAfter \tikz \draw[dashed](1-|2) -- (8-|2); \tikz \draw[dashed](1-|3) -- (8-|3); \tikz \draw[dashed](1-|4) -- (8-|4); \end{pNiceMatrix}\;, \ee

-We have shown explicitly, in the SQED case, that with arbitrary $\xi$, we can resum the infinite series to ensure the absence of the gauge parameter in the effective Lagrangian once we employ the background field EOM $( \hat{\phi}\Box \hat{\phi}+\lambda \hat{\phi}^4)=0$ at the $\mathcal{O}(\hat \phi^4)$.
-Thus, in the case of SM, we choose the gauge parameters $\xi_W=\xi_B=1$.
+We have also shown explicitly for the SM, similar to the SQED case, that with arbitrary $\xi$, we can resum the infinite series to ensure the absence of the gauge parameter in the effective Lagrangian once we employ the background field EOM $( \hat{\phi}\Box \hat{\phi}+\lambda \hat{\phi}^4)=0$ at the $\mathcal{O}(\hat \phi^4)$.
+This, suggests that for complicated gauge theories it is also safe to choose the gauge parameters $\xi=1$.
 This choice reduces the elliptic operator to a minimal one, and the computation of an effective Lagrangian is more straightforward. \be \mathcal{A}_{\text{SM}}|_{\text{gauge}} = - \begin{pNiceMatrix}

 & -2g \hat{F}_{\mu \nu;3} & 2g \hat{F}_{\mu \nu; 2} & 0 \\[-0.3cm] \hdottedline \\ 2g \hat{F}_{\mu \nu;3} &

 & -2g \hat{F}_{\mu \nu; 1} & 0 \\[-0.3cm] \hdottedline \\ -2g \hat{F}_{\mu \nu; 2} & 2g \hat{F}_{\mu \nu; 1} &